crownstone/website/25-installation.md

 The app will guide you through the registration process and allows you to setup your Crownstones.

+# Installation behind a dimmer

+Do not install the Crownstone between a physical dimmer and a light.
+This severes the power supply to the Crownstone itself.
+It will dim the Crownstone rather than the light and should not be done.
+This is **not** supported and might severely reduce the lifetime of the product.

+Do not install the Crownstones between the electric grid and a physical dimmer.
+It will not be a pleasant user experience.

+You can install the Crownstone at a light that is controlled by an ordinary light switch (see below).
+You can dim the light then via the Crownstone app or via third-party devices like the Amazon Alexa.
+Flipping the switch will toggle between "off" and the last "dimmed state".

 # Installation behind a power outlet

 If at any point you are unsure of what to do, stop installation immediately and contact an electrician!